 +0e+2d+3n-1d = the third Thursday of the month

 Breaking this down:

-+0e = the last day of the previous month
++0e = the last day of the month

-+1d = goes forward one day, so this is now the first day of the month
++2d = goes forward two days, so this is now the second day of the next month

 +3n = goes forward 3 Fridays